Saturday June 17th – 10.00am to 6.00pm.

-After lunch (not included in the course price) at the Lathkil Hotel in the nearby village of Over Haddon, we will go to a different part of the dale – to be decided according to peoples’ preferences and the weather on the day.
+After lunch (not included in the course price) either at the Lathkil Hotel in the nearby village of Over Haddon or another nearby pub, we will go to a different part of the dale – to be decided according to peoples’ preferences and the weather on the day.
 Because the valley is long and narrow with few access points, there may be a bit more walking involved than usual, but it will still not be more than a mile, and it is mostly easy walking on good tracks or footpaths.

 As this is an intermediate – rather than beginners’ level – course, it is important that you are already familiar with the basics of photography and how to use your camera in other than the “all-automatic” mode.
 If you are not confident about how to use shutter speeds, lens apertures and ISO to control exposure, and how to focus your camera, please come on one of our beginners’ level digital photography courses first, where we teach those skills.

 The course is suitable for any type of digital stills camera that allows you to control the settings – particularly shutter speeds and apertures.
 The most suitable are digital slr or mirrorless cameras that have interchangeable lenses, but some compact and bridge cameras may also be suitable (though some may have certain limitations due to their small sensor sizes, and whether or not filters can be attached to them).
 Please contact us for advice if you are unsure whether your camera is suitable.

 Subjects covered on this course may include: